aamage20/Linux/Readme.md

 ----
-# Day 7: Mastering Text Editing with VIM
+# Text Editing with VIM

 ## Overview of Vim and Its History
 Vim (Vi IMproved) is a powerful and versatile text editor widely used in the Linux ecosystem.
 Originating from the Vi editor, Vim offers enhanced features such as syntax highlighting, plugins, and an extensive set of commands.